xd009642/xd-tts/slides/melgen.typ

   - Sequence-to-sequence model, published 2018.
   - No longer state of the art - but still very good
   - ONNX export splits the network into 3 subnetworks
-  - This is because of poor ONNX support in the ML ecosystem (looking at you pytorch)
+  - This is because of generally poor ONNX support in the ML ecosystem
   - Waveglow ONNX export doesn't even succeed, it panics instead during export!
 ]